Amulek1416/verilog-help-sheet/module_instantiation.md

   // ...
   myModule m6(.y(Y[6]), .x(X[6]), .sum(SUM[6]), .carry_in(CARRY[4]), .carry_out(CARRY[5]));

-  // Another format the this can be done in (can make it easier to read): myModule m7(
+  // Another format that this can be done in: myModule m7(
     .y(Y[7]),
     .x(X[7]),